-Identifying Contamination Sources
+Identifying Sources of Cannabis Contamination

 While cultivators strive to keep growing conditions clean, there will always be some levels of microbials in marijuana.
 It is, after all, a plant, susceptible to mites and mold like any other organism.
 The growing phase isn’t the only time when cannabis plants can become contaminated.
 Cannabis can become contaminated during harvesting or drying process if it is stored in a place that is too wet or humid.

 There is also the risk of cross-contamination being brought from outside.
 As shift changes occur and people move in-and-out of grow rooms, foreign material is tracked throughout a facility, and given enough time, a problem will arise.
 This is why we always recommend wearing sanitary clothing when handling the plant at vulnerable points in its lifecycle.

 To complicate this further, the acceptable level of these contaminants varies from state to state, leading to confusion for cultivators, particularly those that operate in multiple states.
 Until there’s more uniformity, it is important to become knowledgeable about how to limit microbials in marijuana in order to pass the testing – no matter where you operate.

 How to Pass Cannabis Microbial Testing with Willow Industries